 Solar panels in the UK are limited in how much electricity they can produce due to the lack of a very sunny climate.

-Even on cloudy or rainy days, solar panels may still generate electricity, but their efficiency plummets.
+Solar panels may still generate electricity even on cloudy or rainy days, but their efficiency plummets.
 Therefore, backup power sources are required at night.
 Because electricity production soars in the summer and drops in the winter, we have an uncertain energy supply all year round.

 The Lifespan of Solar Panels